wenoptics/addheader/README.md

 In the configuration file, use `jupyter: true` to use the default.
 On the command-line, omit the value to use the default.

+To set the Jupyter notebook format version, add `--notebook-version {value}` to the command-line or,  equivalently, `notebook_version: {value}` to the configuration file.
+Values can be from 1 to 4.
+The default value is 4.

 The file pattern arguments (see *Specifying file patterns*, above) are still honored, but if Jupyter notebooks are enabled, the pattern `*{suffix}` will be automatically added to the patterns to match.
 Thus, by default `*.ipynb` will be added to the files to match.